Quantum-Accelerators/quacc/README.md

 This package is heavily inspired by [Atomate2](https://github.com/materialsproject/atomate2), which I also recommend checking out.

-**Disclaimer**: Currently, this package is under active development and should be considered *experimental.*
+**Disclaimer**: Currently, this package is under active development.
+Issues and bug reports are always welcome!

 ## Installation